-Dr. Alicia Cohen received her medical degree from the Mount Sinai School of Medicine and completed her residency at Santa Rosa Family Medicine in California.
-Her research interests involve the intersections of food insecurity and diet-related disease, community-engaged research, and clinical-community collaboration to better identify and address the social determinants of health.
-In her work as a health services researcher and family physician, much of it focuses on food security, access to healthful foods, and diet-related diseases among children and families.
+Dr. Cohen is an Adjunct Lecturer in the Department of Family Medicine in the U-M Medical School.
+She is also an Assistant Professor of Family Medicine and Assistant Professor of Health Services, Policy, and Practice at Brown University.
+Dr. Cohen’s research interests involve the intersections of food insecurity and diet-related disease, community-engaged research, and clinical-community collaboration to better identify and address the social determinants of health.
+Much of her work as a health services researcher and family physician focuses on food security, access to healthful foods, and diet-related diseases among children and families.
 With this, she hopes to collaborate and develop cross-disciplinary approaches to preventing and addressing childhood obesity.
+Dr. Cohen received her medical degree from the Mount Sinai School of Medicine and completed her residency at Santa Rosa Family Medicine in California.

 Richard Dopp studied psychology as an undergraduate at the University of Michigan.
 Following graduation, he taught 5- to 6-year-old children in Baltimore, MD with severe emotional problems.
 He returned to the University of Michigan for medical school.
 Dr. Dopp chose to continue his training at the University of Michigan, completing residency in adult psychiatry and a fellowship in child and adolescent psychiatry before joining the faculty in the Department of Psychiatry in 2007.
 Dr. Dopp’s primary research interests include the relationships among obesity, physical activity, sleep, and depression in adolescents.

-Dr. Eva Feldman is the Russell N. DeJong Professor of Neurology at the U-M Medical School, and the Director of the Program for Neurology Research and Discovery.
+Eva Feldman is the Russell N. DeJong Professor of Neurology at the U-M Medical School, and the Director of the Program for Neurology Research and Discovery.
 She oversees a group of 30 scientists and clinicians.
-Her work focuses on understanding the neurological complications of childhood obesity and diabetes at both a basic science and clinical level.
+Dr. Feldman’s work focuses on understanding the neurological complications of childhood obesity and diabetes at both a basic science and clinical level.

 “I am excited to have this opportunity to collaborate with other pediatric obesity researchers at the University of Michigan.
 I have no doubt that these collaborations will lead to future research projects that will have an important impact on child health.”